US bat species devastated by fungus now listed as endangered

 Operators can limit the danger by curtailing blade rotation during bats’ migration season and when winds are low.

-“We have to find a cure for white-nose syndrome that is killing our bats and we have to protect the forests where they live,” said Ryan Shannon, senior attorney with the nonprofit Center for Biological Diversity.
+“We have to find a cure for [the] white-nose syndrome that is killing our bats, and we have to protect the forests where they live,” said Ryan Shannon, senior attorney with the nonprofit Center for Biological Diversity.
 “This endangered listing will help on both counts.”